laravel/docs/validation.md

 <a name="rule-list"></a>
 #### list

-The field under validation must be an array where its keys consist of consecutive numbers starting from 0.
+The field under validation must be an array that is a list.
+An array is considered a list if its keys consist of consecutive numbers from 0 to `count($array) - 1`.

 <a name="rule-mac"></a>
 #### mac_address